SahilTikale/quads/docs/hil-interface-forQUADS.md

 allocator_activated: true  		# *** Default is 'false')
 allocator_name: HIL 			# Name of the allocator
 allocator_url: http://127.0.0.1:6000	# url of HIL server
 allocator_pool_name: quads	# Nodes and networks allocated to Quads will reside in project <quads>
 allocator_username: quad_user		# QUADS will use this username to log into HIL
 allocator_password: quads		# Password of username.

 ```
-* By default the `allocator_activated` field will be set to false and quads will function without any knowledge of any external allocator.
+* By default the `allocator_activated` field will be set to false and QUADS will function as usual.
 * To let QUADS know about the presence of an external resource alloctor, set value of `allocator_activated` to true.

 # Step 2: Set up and Initialize client library of HIL.